 Finding the Right Attorney

 Many attorneys are familiar with discrimination cases and the laws surrounding the EEOC.
-Your first filter for attorneys should be to seek out those with significant experience in pregnancy and sex discrimination specifically.
+Your first filter for attorneys should be to seek out those with significant experience in pregnancy discrimination and sex discrimination specifically.
 This can give you a significant advantage.
 While discrimination of any kind is wrong, each kind of discrimination is a little bit different and deals with other areas of law.
 By finding an attorney who is well versed in pregnancy discrimination, you give yourself extra specific resources and expertise during the legal process.
 For some people, it is preferable to find an attorney who is of their same gender.
 For pregnancy specifically, you may have to discuss relatively intimate topics with your attorney so that they may get a good picture of what is going on.
 Consider if the attorney’s gender is important to you, and be sure that you feel comfortable with whomever you hire.

 Contact California Employment Counsel, APC